I start suspecting

 these products are being marketed

-I am not saying that taking a Mannatech
+I am not claiming that taking a Mannatech

 glyconutrient supplement will hurt you or help you.
 Perhaps taking

-such a supplement does provide health benefits, or they may do nothing.
+such a supplement does provide health benefits in certain conditions while

 problem with the way these glyconutrient products are being marketed; the